soma-y1029/HowWeFeelAbout/README.md

 # HowWeFeelAbout
- Web App that is designed to analyze sentiment of most recent 100 tweets from given quries.
+Web App that is designed to analyze sentiment of most recent 200 tweets or upto 7 past-days tweets with given query.